miltonerick4410-oss/miltonerick4410-oss/markdown-practice.md

 _ _ _
 ### Ordered list- steps of making a commit in Git

-1. Pick which files you want to save
+1. Pick which files you want to save.
-2. Record your changes with a message
+2. Record your changes with a message.
-3. Upload your changes to GitHub
+3. Upload your changes to GitHub.
  _ _ _
 5. ## Exercise 5  Table